 - Endorsement Money: $9 Million

-He has resigned equipment contract with TaylorMade-Adidas Golf: Amount detail is not declare
+He has resigned few new sponsors contract but: Amount detail is not declare

-- Meanwhile, Wearing of apparel and shoe deal has signed with Nike in Amount: $10 Million
+- Meanwhile, Wearing of apparel and shoe deal was signed with Nike in Amount: $10 Million

 No doubt, Jason’s achievement enables him to gain the PGA Tour card for the year 2008.
 While in 2009 PGA Tour, he finished as the runner-up for Puerto Rican Open Championship.
 Moreover, he was lucky enough to become the youngest ever the Australian player to win the HP Byron Nelson Classic event in 2010.